Tuesday, July 30, 2013

 Review

-I had forgotten how many gladiator films there have been in the past century, as there are only a few I can think of.
+I had forgotten how many gladiator films there have been in the past century.
 Ridley Scott's masterpiece GLADIATOR reflects a new age of cinema in this genre with CGI visuals.
 The film has unique fight coordination with battle sequences that get viciously excessive on the jabs.

 Humongous is for a big movie like this, given the computer effects and the action.
-You can see that they have spared no expense in making this film, particularly the direction by Ridley Scott, the terrific set design and the splendid cinematography.
+You can see that they have spared no expense in making this film, particularly the terrific set design and the splendid cinematography.
 However, the movie also boasts acting from its two extraordinarily talented actors, Russell Crowe and Joaquin Phoenix.
 For example, Russell gives dignity to his character and takes the stage for an unforgettable performance worthy of his Oscar.
 Phoenix is equally as good as the menacingly cruel Commodus.
 How about the music by Hans Zimmer?
-It is a genius that he's doing the cues of an epic score, which would have won him a second Oscar.
+It is a genius that he's composed an epic score for the film, which would have won him an Oscar.
 What talent he has is AMAZING!

 GLADIATOR is mildly overrated, as it isn't the movie I expected to have me excited from the first scene, leaving me wanting to give it a round of applause, but it is still good.
 I would not call it my favourite, but it's a watchable picture of an epic historical drama.
 GLADIATOR might intrigue some people who have yet to learn about old Roman history.